Coast Guard, DHS.

-In compliance with the Paperwork Reduction Act of 1995, the U.S. Coast Guard intends to submit an Information Collection Request (ICR) to the Office of Management and Budget (OMB), Office of Information and Regulatory Affairs (OIRA), requesting an extension of its approval for the following collection of information without change: 1625-0087; U.S. Coast Guard International Ice Patrol (IIP) Customer Survey.
+In compliance with the Paperwork Reduction Act of 1995, the U.S. Coast Guard intends to submit an Information Collection Request (ICR) to the Office of Management and Budget (OMB), Office of Information and Regulatory Affairs (OIRA), requesting an extension of its approval for the following collection of information: 1625-0087, U.S. Coast Guard International Ice Patrol (IIP) Customer Survey; without change.
 Our ICR describes the information we seek to collect from the public.
 Before submitting this ICR to OIRA, the Coast Guard is inviting comments as described below.

-You may submit comments identified by Coast Guard docket number [USCG-2016-0600] to the Coast Guard using the Federal eRulemaking Portal at http://www.regulations.gov.
+You may submit comments identified by Coast Guard docket number [USCG-2020-0097] to the Coast Guard using the Federal eRulemaking Portal at https://www.regulations.gov.
 See the “Public participation and request for comments” portion of the SUPPLEMENTARY INFORMATION section for further instructions on submitting comments.

 Start Further Info

 Mr. A.L.
 Craig, Office of Privacy Management, telephone 202-475-3528, or fax 202-372-8405, for questions on these documents.

 This notice relies on the authority of the Paperwork Reduction Act of 1995; 44 U.S.C. chapter 35, as amended.
 An ICR is an application to OIRA seeking the approval, extension, or renewal of a Coast Guard collection of information (Collection).
 The ICR contains information describing the Collection's purpose, the Collection's likely burden on the affected public, an explanation of the necessity of the Collection, and other important information describing the Collection.
 There is one ICR for each Collection.